|

 When news that the six-month quit smoking rate for quitters using over-the-counter nicotine replacement therapy products is just 7% (March 2003) is coupled with news of massive and widespread NRT study blinding failures (June 2004), it cannot help but leave objective scientists wondering whether the research industry itself became addicted to nicotine.

-single sign warning curious adolescent never-smokers that smoking nicotine is highly addictive.
+But behind the facade, in neighborhoods around the globe, I doubt you'll find a single sign warning curious adolescent never-smokers that smoking nicotine is highly addictive.
 Instead, what you'll likely see is youth being urged to steal unearned dopamine by allowing Salem to stir their senses or to feel a nicotine induced adrenaline rush by riding Marlboro's bucking bronco.
 You will also not find any addiction warning label on any cigarette pack sold in America, as is required in Canada.
 Sadly, it's almost as if the nicotine delivery industry is waiting on government to compel truth in advertising.

 Instead, each time a child walks near or into what they see as the candy store closest to home, their mind is endlessly bombarded with the message that life without tobacco isn't living.
 It will take bold leadership but such shotgun community marketing can and must end.